Spark New Zealand: Spark Mobile

 Spark NZ is New Zealand's largest mobile operator by market-share.
-As of 2021, Spark NZ had 41% of the New Zealand market, beating competitor One NZ (then called Vodafone) who was at 38%.
-Telecom's mobile network was branded as "XT", and operates at 850 MHz nationwide (with some 2100 MHz overlay in urban areas), and delivers 3G data connectivity wherever there is coverage.
+As of 2021, Spark NZ had 41% of the New Zealand market, ahead of competitor One NZ (then called Vodafone) who was at 38% share.
+Telecom's mobile network was once branded as "XT", and operated at 850 MHz nationwide (with some 2100 MHz overlay in urban areas), with 3G now being shut down.

 Telecom originally operated a TDMA (AMPS, Digital D-AMPS/TDMA) mobile network; this was superseded by its CDMA network.
 The TDMA network was turned off on 31 March 2007, and most of its customers migrated to CDMA.
 The CDMA EV-DO network was marketed as T3G, a 2 MB third-generation mobile system.
 Telecom announced on 8 June 2007 the intention to build a W-CDMA/UMTS network, to be called XT Mobile Network, based on WCDMA HSPA technology, to replace its current CDMA EV-DO network.
 The network was launched on 29 May 2009.
 The CDMA network ran in parallel with XT until it was shut down on 31 July 2012.

 The TDMA network used the 025 mobile prefix, using a mixture of six- and seven-digit subscriber numbers.
 With the switch to CDMA, Telecom migrated to the 027 prefix and standardised the subscriber numbers to seven digits, adding a 4 to the beginning of old six-digit numbers.

 Customer numbers and market share

-Spark competes with One NZ, 2degrees and mobile virtual network operators for market share.
-In November 2015, Spark had 2,200,000 mobile customers at 40% market share.
+Spark competes with One NZ, 2degrees and mobile virtual network operators for mobile market share.

+In November 2015, Spark had 40% mobile market share.

-In 2021, it was estimated that Spark NZ held a 41% market share in New Zealand.
+In 2024, it was estimated that Spark NZ held a 39% market share in New Zealand.

-The following shows customer numbers and market share information for Telecom Mobile, covering both the now-shut-down TDMA and CDMA networks and Spark's current 3G, 4G, and 5G networks.
+The following shows customer numbers and market share information for Telecom Mobile, covering both the now-shut-down TDMA and CDMA networks and Spark's GSM network up to 2015 only.